ricardocb/micronova/README.md

 # ESPhome component for Micronova board based pellet stoves.
-# DEVELOPMENT AND TEST ONLY - DON'T TRY THIS FOR PRODUCTION FOR NOW
+# DEVELOPMENT AND TEST ONLY - DON'T TRY THIS ON PRODUCTION FOR NOW

 The Micronova component is now part of ESPHome.
 This repo is still valid and is the first place where new features and bugfixes show up.
 Full ESPHome documentation: https://esphome.io/components/micronova